McStasMcXtrace/iFit/iOptim/README.txt

-  modified to use standard Matlab optimization fminsearch syntax and options LMFsolve by Miroslav Balda, balda AT cdm DOT cas DOT cz 2009 used in fminlm
+  modified to use standard Matlab optimization fminsearch syntax and options LMFsolve by Miroslav Balda, balda AT cdm DOT cas DOT cz 2009 used in fminlm modified to use standard Matlab optimization fminsearch syntax and options anneal by Joachim Vandekerckhove, 2006 use in fminanneal modified to use standard Matlab optimization fminsearch syntax and options bfgswopt by Kelley, 1998, Iterative Methods for Optimization, SIAM Frontier in Applied Mathematics 18 used in fminbfgs modified to use standard Matlab optimization fminsearch syntax and options ntrust by Kelley, 1998, Iterative Methods for Optimization, SIAM Frontier in Applied Mathematics 18 used in fminnewton modified to use standard Matlab optimization fminsearch syntax and options ukfopt by Yi Cao at Cranfield University, 08 January 2008 used in fminkalman modified to use standard Matlab optimization fminsearch syntax and options buscarnd by Argimiro R. Secchi (arge@enq.ufrgs.br) and Giovani Tonel(giovani.tonel@ufrgs.br) on September 2006 used in fminrand modified to use standard Matlab optimization fminsearch syntax and options